TimonLevy/Domain/14 - Mortykatz.md

 - What do you mean by "SECRETS" and et cetera?
 + Services like dpapi and LSA keep sensitive information like application credentials and local user credentials in registry keys, files and memory, these are often called secrets.
 + Et cetera ("etc") mean "and more things" in Latin.
--the english word is eccetera
+- The english word is eccetera
++ It's a synonim, eccetera = et cetera.
+But just pronounced with a c.
 ```
 > **SEKURLSA**
 >